-The cost of renting in Dubai is not only about the lease amount but also there other additional expenses that come with leasing a house in Dubai.
+The cost of renting a home in Dubai goes beyond just the lease amount—there are several additional expenses that come with it.

 1. Security Deposit